 Making changes

-We'll need to make change to the person's account and we'll ask for some information, like a death certificate, to help us do that.
+We'll need to make changes to the person's account and we'll ask for some information, like a death certificate, to help us do that.

 Security checks